The best street food markets and food halls in London

 YOU MIGHT ALSO LIKE

 One virtue of street food is the amount of choice there is.
-Food halls and markets typically have at least 20 vendors to choose from, often with a huge amount of variety between them.
+Food halls and markets typically have a wide range of vendors to choose from, often with a huge amount of variety between them.
 It’s almost daunting, wandering around browsing the sights and smells, trying to decide which kiosk best deserves your custom.
 We all know the feeling of deciding, ordering and the food arriving, only to then see an even better dish go past.

 This is why street food is best enjoyed in groups.
 That way you and a team of fellow foodies can cover as many bases as possible.
 Some places are historic markets, soaked in history and boasting beautiful architecture, while others are more modern concepts, offering live music, DJ sets and more.
 Either way, these food hubs make great places for a day (or night) out, with any size of group (or a date for that matter).

-We’ve scoured the city and picked our absolute favourites, including both indoor food halls and outdoor markets.
+We’ve scoured the city and picked our absolute favourite street food destinations, including both indoor food halls and outdoor markets.
 Each one has a summary of why we like it, which cuisine it is, our favourite dish, where to find it, and a link to some more info.
 What more could you need?
 So, let’s dive into the best street food in London.

 SKIP TO THE RIGHT SECTION